hyperspy/hyperspy/docs/users/intro.rst

 Plotting
 --------

-To plot an Spectrum or Image objects type:
+To plot an Spectrum or Image object type:

 .. code-block:: python